mostafatalebi/load48/README.md

 #### Usage
 You can download binaries from releases section, or you can build it yourself:
-`make build` this command builds the source code only to the latest tag defined in tags.
-If you want to build latest commit, use `make buildlatest`
+`make build` this command builds the source code and sets version info of last tag.
+Use `make buildlatest` to set version info of last commit.

 #### Example Request
 The following example uses all possible parameters.
 For special values such as